CabotScouts/trailapp/README.md

 | --- | --- |

 ## Supports multiple teams members working collaboratively
-QR code allows other teams members to be submitting at the same time - realtime feedback to teams keeps all members in sync.
+QR code allows other teams members to join the team and be submitting at the same time - realtime feedback to teams keeps all members in sync as they go.

 [![Join with QR](docs/join-qr2.png)](docs/join-qr2.png)